AnonymousAlzheimersGaze/Eye-Gaze-Alzheimers-Paper/README.md

 -----------

+# Dataset

 allData.pkl - A Pandas dataframe contains data of each scan, including the fixation points and their duration.
-(It's the union of nc_allData.pkl with mci_allData.pkl and ad_allData.pkl)
+(It's the union of nc_allData.pkl with mci_allData.pkl and ad_allData.pkl).
+The scans are excluded.

 ![Explanation of dataframe](https://github.com/AnonymousAlzheimersGaze/Eye-Gaze-Alzheimers-Paper/blob/main/images/Explanation_Dataframe.png)